-- Beyond Mile Zero: The Vanishing Alaska Highway Lodge Community is a finalist in the 2017 Foreward Indies, non-fiction travel book category.
+- Beyond Mile Zero: The Vanishing Alaska Highway Lodge Community wins a gold award in the 2017 Foreword Indies, non-fiction travel book category.

 - Beyond Mile Zero: The Vanishing Alaska Highway Lodge Community receives a 2018 silver IPPY award in the Travel Essay category.

 - Lily Gontard and Mark Kelly awarded the Yukon Historical Museums Associations’ Innovation, Education and Community Engagement Award for 2017